🟣 Purple Dot winding down your plan? See our Migration Guide →

 Considerations:

 Deposits signal stronger commitment than charge-later-only models while being less intimidating than full upfront payment.
-Customers pay a portion now and the rest later, with their card securely stored for the balance charge.
 This middle-ground approach works well for premium products where you need some working capital but want to reduce purchase friction.
+See our Shopify deposits page for more details.

-This model captures customer information without taking any payment or storing payment details.
+This model captures customer information without taking any payment.
 You replace the standard purchase button with a pre-order button, and email a payment link later when ready to process orders.

 Capture-only payment links account for 28.7% of PreProduct pre-order transactions, making it the second most popular model.